 - Website: The Macquarie website provides information for families about our school and preschool, enrolment, curriculum, community activities, volunteering, access to the Digital Backpack and information for payments.

-- Assemblies & morning lines: [link to separate entry]
+- Assemblies & morning lines

 - Facebook: The Macquarie Primary Facebook page [insert link] provides information about the latest happenings at school.
 We encourage you to ‘like’ this page.